 This isn’t your typical relationship, but you must commit to your processes like you would a person.
 Because As Brian says “the natural order of things is chaos,” and you need good systems in place to make sense that chaos.
 This is where your processes come in.

-Brian created a staff manual for Ocean River that he calls “the book of all answers.”
+As one of the most creative ways to save time, Brian created a staff manual for Ocean River that he calls “the book of all answers.”
 The book contains the standard procedures for how everything is handled, from dealing with an unsatisfied customer to paying staff while at a conference.
 The book is a living entity, growing along with the company as more situations arise.
 The genius in the book is that if one of his employees has a question they just look it up.

 10: Your guests